You’ve been invited to a Jewish housewarming party.

 Shabbat is about to end.
 Time for Havdalah…

-This beautiful, sparkling, stainless steel Havdalah set creates a seamless blend of modernity and Jewish tradition thanks to the traditional pomegranates surrounding the Havdalah set, giving this Shabbat a final spark of beauty before it ends.
+This beautiful, sparkling, stainless steel Havdalah set creates a seamless blend of contemporary design and Jewish tradition.
+The traditional pomegranates surrounding the Havdalah set give the Sabbath a final spark of beauty before it ends.

 This amazing Sabbath experience with these essential Jewish household items will give Shabbat the respect it deserves and will make you wish every day was Shabbat.

-Tip: In fact, Yair Emanuel’s gorgeous Havdalah set won our best modern Havdalah set award.
+Tip: In fact, Yair Emanuel’s gorgeous Havdalah set won our top modern Havdalah set award.

 Popular Housewarming Gifts